JulioJu/AndroidTaquinGame/README.md

     * Note by JulioJu.
 When there is the animation, mouse click should done nothing.
 * faire tourner l'application quand on tourne le téléphone.
+    * Note by JulioJu: without loose the state.

 ### Packaging
 * L'appli doit être déployable et livrée sous forme d'un APK.